jkchuong/Room-203/README.md

 Room 203 is a short game made in 72 hours for the Indie Tales Game Jam, following the theme of "One Room".

+NOTE: The starting screen might look weird for some, but everything should look fine after you start the game.
+This will be fixed once the game jam is over.

 Play the game at [itch.io](https://catus-productixn.itch.io/room-203)

 Creators: